-Once the imperial summer capital of the British Raj, Shimla is today a year round holiday destination favoured by many and the capital of Himachal Pradesh.
-This capital of Himachal Pradesh, Shimla, is located at an average altitude of 7250ft.
-The city is famous for its buildings styled in imperial architecture dating from the colonial era.
+Once the imperial summer capital of the British Raj, Shimla today is a year-round holiday destination.
+The capital of Himachal Pradesh, Shimla is located at an average altitude of 2,210 m.
+The city is famous for its British style architecture, dating from colonial times.

-Shimla is connected to the city of Kalka by one of the longest narrow gauge railway routes still operating in India, the Kalka-Shimla Railway.
-Shimla is approximately 115 km (71.4 miles) from Chandigarh, the nearest major city, and 365 km (226.8 miles) from New Delhi, the national capital.
+Shimla is connected to the city of Kalka by one of the longest narrow gauge railway routes still operating in India: the Kalka-Shimla Railway.
+Shimla is 113 km from Chandigarh and 345 km from New Delhi.

 The Clarkes Hotel is located on the Mall Road.